zl007700/Seq2Seq/README.md

        .
        .
 ```
-Correspondingly you need to change *vocab.txt* in this path.
+Correspondingly you need to change *vocab.txt* in this path and input output sentence length in config.ini.

 **2. Trainning**